DrMoriarty/godot-facebook/README.md

 1. Install [NativeLib](https://github.com/DrMoriarty/nativelib-cli)
 2. Make `nativelib -i facebook-plugin` in your project directory.
+3. Enable `NativeLib export plugin` in Project settings and restart Godot.
+3. Export your project.
+You will see warning about FB_APP_ID.
+4. Setup your Facebook App ID in Project settings.

 ## Usage

 You will find gd wrapper in `scripts/facebook.gd`.
 You can add it to you autoloading list and use it everywhere in your code.

+## API

 **Functions:**
 * init(app_id)